Fix a failing check

 docmeta: Unknown built-in schema "google:okf:0.2".
 Available: google:okf:0.1.or:

-docmeta: Schema file not found: "./schemas/my.schema.json".This isn’t a problem with your document — it’s a configuration problem. docmeta
+docmeta: Schema file not found: "./schemas/my.schema.json".This isn’t a problem with your document.
+It’s a configuration problem. docmeta

 couldn’t load the schema it was told to use, so it can’t validate anything.
 This